Skip to content

 APIView — view with automatic serialization

-APIView extends View with Pydantic v2 serialization and built-in error handling.
+APIView extends View with alias-aware Pydantic v2 serialization, per-action dependencies, OpenAPI error documentation and exception handling.
 Set response_schema to a Pydantic model and return plain dicts or model instances — the view converts them to a validated JSON response automatically.

 from pydantic import BaseModel